strap/strapmetrics_sdk_tizen/provider/Android/README.md

     a) Extend StrapMetrics Class in your Main Service Class.

         public class OceanSurveyFullyManagedService extends StrapMetrics {
+            TizenConnectionImpl.TizenConnectionListener mConnection;   //Clone of Connection Object used for sending non strap data. public OceanSurveyFullyManagedService(){
+                super();  //Default constructor for creating default TAG and CHANNELID. or
+                super(TAG);  //Constructor for setting your own TAG of type String and Default CHANNELID. or
+                super(CHANNELID);   //Constructor for setting your own CHANNELID of type int and Default TAG. or
+                super(TAG,CHANNELID);  //Constructor for setting your own TAG of type String and CHANNELID of type int.
+            }
             // do your work here
         }

     b) Override onCreate Method of StrapMetrics for Socket Connection and bind addMessageListener.

         @Override